 Founded in 1985, Trees Atlanta is a nationally recognized nonprofit citizens’ group dedicated to protecting Atlanta’s urban forest through planting, conservation, and education.

-Trees Atlanta, a non-profit organization, is committed to reclaiming Atlanta’s title of the “city in the forest” as the city’s urban forest rapidly disappears.
-By planting and maintaining over 100,000 trees and developing education initiatives, Trees Atlanta and countless volunteers strive to make this dream a reality.
+Trees Atlanta has worked for more than 30 years to reclaim Atlanta’s title of the “city in the forest” as the city’s urban forest rapidly disappears.
+By planting and maintaining over 113,000 trees to date and developing education initiatives, Trees Atlanta and countless volunteers strive to improve the health of the tree canopy in Atlanta’s neighborhoods and make this dream a reality.